podium-lib/client/README.md

 ### .css()

-Retrieve list of all css references from all registered and fetched podlets.
+Retrieve a list of all CSS references from all registered and fetched components.

 ```js
 const Client = require('@podium/client');